eugenerbl/disneytva-programs/README.md

 #### Notes
 - primaryTime: Describes the length (in minutes) of a *majority* of the show's episodes.
 Many shows have mostly 11- or 22-minute episodes.
   - Shows with a value of **5** have episodes much shorter than 11 minutes.
-These are usually shows consisting of primarily shorts (5 minutes or less).
+These are usually shows whose episodes are shorts (7 minutes or less).

 - The last 8 variables (DC to D+) refer to 7 different TV networks and 1 streaming service.
 For a given show, the value of a network variable is **1** if the channel *regularly aired new episodes* at any point during the show's run, and **0** otherwise.
 Reruns are not included.

-- Episode count does not include feature films or additional shorts, unless the program consists of primarily shorts.
+- Episode count does not include feature films, television specials, or additional shorts (unless the program consists primarily of shorts).

 - *Doug* aired a total of 166 episodes for seven seasons.
 The first four seasons aired on Nickelodeon, and the last three on ABC.
 This database only records the last three seasons (65 episodes) that aired during the show's run under Disney TVA.